Rotary snowplow

 A rotary snowplow (American English) or rotary snowplough is a piece of railroad snow removal equipment with a large circular set of blades on its front end that rotate to cut through the snow on the track ahead of it.
-The precursor to the rotary snowplow was the wedge snowplow.
+It was developed in the late 19th century for use when snow is too deep to be removed by a wedge snowplow.

 History

 The rotary was invented in Toronto, Canada, by dentist J.W.
 Elliot in 1869.
 He never built a working model or prototype.
 Orange Jull of Orangeville, Ontario, expanded on Elliot's design, building working models he tested with sand.
 During the winter of 1883–84, Jull contracted with the Leslie Brothers of Toronto to build a full-size prototype that proved successful.
 Jull later sold his design rights to Leslie Brothers, who formed the Rotary Steam Shovel Manufacturing Company in Paterson, New Jersey.
 Leslie Brothers contracted with Cooke Locomotive & Machine Works in Paterson to do the actual construction.

 Another inventor is said to be Colonel Lewis P. Campbell.
 He is listed in US patent 1848554 (filed in 1929).